gniriki/gniriki.com/Input/posts/Setting-up-the-blog.md

 Firstly, I will need some code repo to store my site.
 My site is public, so why not the source code?
 Let's go with github and a MIT licence.
 It's public anyway and I'm publishing it on github so others can benefit.
 (You can read more about licenses here http://choosealicense.com/).
 A quick clone, add, commit and push and my current version of this post is on the https://github.com/gniriki/gniriki.com.
 Awesome!
+Next step will be getting wyam.
+It can be downloaded and run as a standalone app, but as it is hosted on github too, I'll just add a link in my repository so I'm always up to date.
+(Blah, it seems that my Git client is outdated and I need to upgrade before adding a submodule...).
+All right, done.
+Let's try to generate my site!

+Wyam

+Wyam comes with a few examples, including RazorAndMarkdownBlog which I've decided to use.
+I copied it over to my main folder and moved my post file to the input/Posts folder.